 - December 10th, 2015 Legislative Leaders Support HB Desal Project

 - November 19th, 2015 Huntington Beach Desalination Project to be California’s first large-scale water treatment facility to be 100% carbon neutral

 A review of the public record shows that all environmental impact analysis, including one done by the City of Huntington Beach as well as one done by the Santa Ana Regional Water Quality Control Board, conclude that this desalination facility can be constructed in a way that would result in impacts that are “less than significant.”
 Therefore, we urge your support.

--Dave Stefanides, Government Affairs Director, Orange County Association of REALTORS®, June 26, 2013
+-Dave Stefanides, Chief Executive Officer, Orange County Association of REALTORS®

 “Desalination must be included in any discussion of future water sources for Orange County.

 -Orange County Grand Jury

 Metropolitan supports development of a seawater desalination project in Huntington Beach…the completed project would help diversify Southern California’s water resource portfolio and provide a new, local water supply that would help reduce the reliance on imported supplies to meet expected future demand.

 -Metropolitan Water District of Southern California

 MWDOC’s Urban Water Management Plan identifies seawater desalination as a critical component of its plan to diversify the County’s water supply and reduce demand on imported water.